Curriculum

 Mr Stephano is with us every Tuesday and Thursdays for music lessons where he teaches the music curriculum to all classes including recorder lessons for year 4.

-We also have keyboard lessons held during school on Wednesdays - contact SING Education to find out more.
+Wealso have keyboard lessons held during school on Wednesdays - contact SING Education to find out more.

 LEARN AN INSTRUMENT

-There are a wide range of instruments, as well as singing lessons, available to learn through the Hillingdon Music Service.
+There are a wide range of instruments, as well as singing lessons, available to learn through the Hillingdon Music Service.If your child would like to learn an instrument, please apply using this link.

 Physical Education

-Click here for more information on the National curriculum in England programmes of study for Key stages 1 and 2
+Clickherefor more information on the National curriculum in England programmes of study for Key stages 1 and 2

 At Bourne Primary School, we recognise the importance of personal, social, health and economic (PSHE) education and the role it plays in developing our pupils into healthy, independent, and responsible individuals who are prepared for life and work.
 Our curriculum builds upon the children’s first stages of development through progressive and sequenced topics, which revolve around three key themes: relationships, health and wellbeing and living in the wider world.
 Within the study of PSHE, our children develop the knowledge, skills, and attributes they need to manage their lives, now and in the future.